someonesdad1/hobbyutil/project_list.rst

 ===========

 | `prog/columnize.py <prog/columnize.py>`_ (15)
-|   Python script to columnize a sequence into columns.
+|   Python function to print a sequence in columns.
+The order can be down (default) or across.
 | `prog/comb.py <prog/comb.py>`_ (3)
 |   A python script that will produce permutations and combinations of the lines in a file.
 Can be useful for generating test cases.
 | `prog/fset.py <prog/fset.py>`_ (5)